gernotfeichter/dachstein-pistes/README.md

 I believe that `flutter test` does not work due to some platform specific functionality that I use in some of my widget code that is only available in a real android application, the standard widget test environment seems to be not able to provide those.
-This unfortunately also means that those

 Better use the [integration tests](#integration-tests) below.